Odisha, Orissa – Culture and Tradition

 Odisha Wedding tradition

-The marriage has three major rituals Nirbandha (fixing the marriage), Bahaghara (the main wedding ritual) and Chaturthi (consummation).
+The marriage has three major rituals Nirbandha (fixing the marriage), Bahaghara (the main wedding ritual), and Chaturthi (consummation).
 A wedding in Odisha is not considered complete until Chaturthi.
-One of the unique things about Oriya wedding is that mother of the bridegroom does no attend the wedding ceremony.
+One of the unique things about the Oriya wedding is that the mother of the bridegroom does not attend the wedding ceremony.

 The official language of Orissa is Odia (Oriya), which is spoken by the majority of the population and is one of the oldest languages of India.
 Other languages spoken are Hindi, Urdu, Bengali, and Telugu.